LAG1996/Polycubes/README.md

 Go to the file titled `Cubies` to see the bulk of this project's code.
 If you have some experience with the Unity engine, the project's organization should make sense.

 Then go through `Assets > Scripts > CUBESv0_1` to find the code that goes into the main application (every thing else was mostly for testing purposes).
 The place to start to follow my code would be the file called `TestSystemScript.cs`.

+If you want to run the project, run `Cubies > RunPolycube.exe`.
+Check out the controls in `CONTROLS.md`.

 ## Can I Contribute?